Temporarily enhanced superconductivity from magnetic fields

-Common for all of these schemes is that they require a specific form of the time-dependence.
-Although many situations are either slow or periodic, there is still a multitude of physical systems that are unsolvable with these techniques.
-For instance, the transient behaviour of any sudden change that is not periodic, such as a sudden increase in the applied magnetic field or voltage, would not be possible to study, even numerically, with these methods. {Finding a way} to solve the Usadel equation that is less restrictive on how it allows the system to evolve in time {would therefore open the possibility to study a vast range of new physical phenomena}.
+Discovering new time-dependent physical phenomena in superconducting structures, and explaining existing experimental results, is clearly of substantial interest.
+Unfortunately, a solution of the quasiclassical Green's function equation is generally not attainable, even numerically, when the system evolves in time.
+This is because the relevant equations, presented below, are complicated partial differential equations of infinite order.
+So far, approximate solutions have been found for periodic~\cite{cuevas2006,semenov2016,virtanen2010,houzet2008,linder2016} and slow~\cite{tobin1981,kubo2019} temporal evolutions.
+Although many situations are either slow or periodic, there is still a multitude of physical systems that are unsolvable with current techniques.
+For instance, the transient behaviour of any sudden change that is not periodic, such as a sudden increase in the applied magnetic field or voltage, would not be possible to study, even numerically, with these methods.
+Finding a way to solve the Usadel equation that is less restrictive on how it allows the system to evolve in time would therefore open the possibility to study a vast range of new physical phenomena.

-Here we present a method solving the time-dependent Usadel equation in hybrid nanostructures that places no constraint on the time-dependence.
-Instead, it {only} requires that the proximity effect is sufficiently weak.
-We apply this method to a superconductor-normal metal-superconductor (SNS) Josephson junction with a time-dependent {spin-splitting} {applied to the N part}.
-Interestingly, we find that the transient behaviour can involve a substantial increase in both superconductivity and supercurrents.
-This is in stark contrast to the equilibrium effect of an applied magnetic field, which is to exponentially dampen superconductivity~\cite{buzdin2005}.
+Here, we accomplish this goal and present a method solving the time-dependent Usadel equation in hybrid nanostructures that places no constraint on the time-dependence.
+We apply this to a superconductor-normal metal-superconductor (SNS) Josephson junction with a time-dependent spin-splitting applied to the N part.
+Interestingly, we find that the transient behaviour can involve a large increase in both the supercurrent and the superconducting order parameter.
+This is our main result, which stands in stark contrast to the equilibrium effect of an applied magnetic field, which is to exponentially dampen superconductivity~\cite{buzdin2005}.

+In addition to the curious enhancement of superconductivity, which we suggest can be understood as the interplay between properties of Andreev reflection and the transient behaviour of the distribution function, we show how the methodology developed herein can be used to uncover new physics in a wide range of systems.
+It only requires that the proximity effect is sufficiently weak.
+In particular, it could be used to study the mostly unexplored territory of explicit time-dependence in odd-frequency superconducting condensates, both in the ballistic and diffusive limit.

+\textit{Equations and notation}.
+The quasiclassical theory is valid when the Fermi wavelength is much shorter than all other length scales.
+Here we shall focus on the dirty limit, which is valid when the mean free path is short.
+However, we note that the same derivation can be done with arbitrary impurity concentration, something that is further discussed in the supplementary material.
+The relevant equation for the dirty limit is the Usadel equation~\cite{usadel1970,rammer1986},